A happy group of students with diverse disabilities smile for the camera

 • Support with scheduling and enrollment

-Credential(s) or certificate(s) students earn upon completing the program:
+Credential(s) or certificate(s) students earn upon completing the program: Certificate of Program Completion

 Is this credential/certificate approved by the college/university?
+No

 Students in the program have access to the following campus-wide services: